WASdev/sample.DefaultApplication/jakarta/README.md

     mvn clean package

 As it turns out, we hit some bumps.

+Remember, that I said the Eclipse Transformer doesn't really process the pom.xml for dependency management.
+I had to run the build a few times to clean up the dependencies.

 [ERROR] Failed to execute goal on project DefaultWebApplication: Could not resolve dependencies for project DefaultApplication:DefaultWebApplication:war:2.0-SNAPSHOT: Could not find artifact jakarta.persistence:jakarta.persistence-api:jar:2.2 in central (https://repo.maven.apache.org/maven2) -> [Help 1]